Risk and Quality Controls

 Risk of Investment

-This real estate investment is speculative and involves substantial risk.
-There can be no assurances that all or any of the assumptions will be true or that actual performance will bear any relation to the hypothetical illustrations herein, and no guarantee or representation is made that investment objectives of the Sponsor will be achieved.
-In the event that actual performance is below the Sponsor’s Targets, your investment could be materially and adversely affected, and there can be no assurance that investors will not suffer significant losses.
+This investment is speculative, highly illiquid, and involves substantial risk.
+There can be no assurances that all or any of Sponsor’s assumptions, expectations, estimates, goals, hypothetical illustrations, or other aspects of Sponsor’s business plans (“Assumptions”) will be true or that actual performance will bear any relation to Sponsor’s Assumptions, and no guarantee or representation is made that Sponsor’s Assumptions will be achieved.
+If Sponsor does not achieve its Assumptions, your investment could be materially and adversely affected.
 A loss of part or all of the principal value of your investment may occur.
 You should not invest unless you can readily bear the consequences of such loss.
-Please see the Sponsor’s Investment Documents for additional information, including the Sponsor’s discussion concerning risk factors.
+Sponsor’s Assumptions should not be relied upon as the primary basis for your decision to invest.

 Sponsor’s Offering is Not Registered

-The interests offered by the Sponsor will not be registered under the Securities Act of 1933, as amended (the “Securities Act”) in reliance upon the exemptions from registration pursuant to Rule 506(c) of Regulation D as promulgated under the Securities Act (“Private Placement.”).
-In addition, the interests will not be registered under any state securities laws in reliance on exemptions from registration.
-Such interests are subject to restrictions on transferability and resale and may not be transferred or resold except as permitted under applicable state and federal securities laws pursuant to registration or an available exemption.
-All Private Placements on the RealtyMogul Platform are intended solely for “Accredited Investors,” as that term is defined Rule 501(a) of the Securities Act.
-Prospective investors must certify that they are Accredited Investors and provide either certain supporting documents or third party verification, and must acknowledge that they have received and read all investment materials.
+Sponsor’s securities offering will not be registered under the Securities Act of 1933, as amended (the “Securities Act”), in reliance upon the exemptions from registration pursuant to Rule 506(c) of Regulation D as promulgated under the Securities Act (“Private Placement”).
+In addition, the offering will not be registered under any state securities laws in reliance on exemptions from state registration.
+Such securities (your ownership interests) are subject to restrictions on transferability and resale and may not be transferred or resold except as permitted under applicable state and federal securities laws pursuant to registration or an available exemption.
+All Private Placements on the Platform are intended solely for “Accredited Investors,” as that term is defined in Rule 501(a) under the Securities Act.

 No Investment Advice